 Many enterprises today face regulatory or compliance requirements that mandate regular penetration testing and vulnerability assessments.
 Commercial tools and services for performing such tests can be expensive.
-While really solid free tools such as Metasploit, are available, many testers do not understand the comprehensive feature sets of such tools and how to apply them in a professional-grade testing methodology.
-Metasploit was designed to help testers with confirming vulnerabilities using an Open Source and easy-to-use framework.
+While really solid free tools such as Metasploit are available, many testers do not understand the comprehensive feature sets of these tools and how to apply them in a professional-grade testing methodology.
+Metasploit was designed to help testers confirm vulnerabilities using an open-source and easy-to-use framework.
 This course will help students get the most out of this free tool.

-This class will show students how to apply the incredible capabilities of the Metasploit Framework in a comprehensive penetration testing and vulnerability assessment regimen, according to a thorough methodology for performing effective tests.
+SEC580 will show students how to apply the incredible capabilities of the Metasploit Framework in a comprehensive penetration testing and vulnerability assessment regimen, and according to a thorough methodology for performing effective tests.
 Students who complete the course will have a firm understanding of how Metasploit can fit into their penetration testing and day-to-day assessment activities.
 The course will provide an in-depth understanding of the Metasploit Framework far beyond simply showing attendees how to exploit a remote system.
-The class will cover exploitation, post-exploitation reconnaissance, token manipulation, spear-phishing attacks, and the rich feature set of the Meterpreter, a customized shell environment specially created for exploiting and analyzing security flaws.
+The class will cover exploitation, post-exploitation reconnaissance, anti-virus evasion, spear-phishing attacks, and the rich feature set of the Meterpreter, a customized shell environment specially created to exploit and analyze security flaws.